Making sense of what we experience, but don’t always have words for

 I work with individuals one-on-one through coaching.

-Many of these conversations happen with people navigating leadership, transition, responsibility, and change — often while carrying questions or pressures that are difficult to fully process in the pace of everyday work and life.
+Many of these conversations happen with people navigating periods of transition and increased responsibility – often while carrying questions or pressures that are difficult to fully process in the pace of everyday work and life.

 Coaching creates the space to slow down, think clearly, and move forward with greater awareness and alignment.